anyscale/llm-router/README.md

 # Step 2: Finetune a router model <a id="finetune-router-model"></a>

-In this section, we will explain how to finetune an LLM as a smart router.
+In this section, we will explain how to finetune an LLM as a router.
 While our data contains `gpt4_response` and `mixtral_response`, we will only use the pair (`query`, `mixtral_score`) for training.
-The goal is for the smart router to rely solely on the query text to determine which model to route to.
+The goal is for the router to rely solely on the query text to determine which model to route to.
 Our approach is straightforward: we train a 5-way classifier to predict the `mixtral_score` from the `query`.
 At inference time, we will route to Mixtral if our router predicts a high score (i.e., 4-5) and to GPT-4 otherwise.

 ## 2.1 Data Preparation
-We will discuss a few preprocessing steps to prepare the data for finetuning an LLM to be a smart router.
+We will discuss a few preprocessing steps to prepare the data for finetuning an LLM to be a router.

 ### Task Instructions
-We use the instruction-following framework to finetune an LLM as a smart router.
+We use the instruction-following framework to finetune an LLM as a router.
 The task instructions guide the model to predict the score label for a given query.
 They ensure the model understands the evaluation criteria and can accurately assess the query's complexity and expected response quality.

 ```python